 Participants will learn to more deeply and intentionally cultivate discipleship, to discern and experiment, to build better relationships with one another and those in the community, to evaluate and design ministry for the most meaningful impact, to identify and leverage assets and to create alignment and systems that sustain ministry into the future.
 As a result, congregations will increase their skills, confidence, and resilience so that more transformed lives transform lives.

-During 2021, our pilot year, we anticipate having 16 congregations involved, and their teams of 5-7 will be organized into four cohorts.
+During 2021, our pilot year, we had room for 16 congregations and 12 were involved.
+Their teams of 5-7 were organized into four cohorts.
 In 2022, we have room for up to 24 congregations.

 Catalyst Cohort Curriculum Highlights

 Relationship is key as participants meet their cohort and coach, learn to navigate Assembly (our learning platform), understand the scope of the Catalyst Initiative.